VictoRPiles/mp3-organizer/README.md

 Creando directorios...
 ```

-NOTE: If a path to a directory has been given, it will recursively search for the music files inside the folder and
+NOTE: If a path to a directory has been given, the program will recursively search for the music files inside the folder and
 sub folders.

+Please note that the files have to be .mp3 and have to contain metadata.
+To download songs with proper metadata I recommend [spotdl](https://github.com/spotDL/spotify-downloader).

 That simple!!!
 Now the program will copy the songs with the selected directory tree structure.